redpanda-ai/Meerkat/ROADMAP.md

 2.  **Meerkat Team**, Matt
 	* 3/7
 		* - [ ] Check and see if there are any types/subtypes with abnormally low rates of agreement between the labelers, provide useful metrics.
+			* Report findings as a Fleiss' Kappa matrix
 		* - [ ] Set up an EC2 environment for the nolearn deep learning libraries that
 			* uses the graphics processing unit
 			* works quickly over large data sets
-		* - [ ] Fleiss' Kappa rating for labeling agreement

 3.  **Meerkat Team**, Andy and Matt
 	* 3/5